mdnoorulafrin/Zomato-Restaurant-Analysis/README.md

 # Zomato-Restaurant-Analysis
-This project demonstrates how Tableau can be used to visualize and analyze restaurant data from Zomato, offering insights into dining trends across various countries and cities.
+This project focuses on analyzing a Zomato dataset using both Tableau and Power BI to uncover key insights about restaurant trends, customer preferences, and service availability across various cities and countries.

+🔷 Tableau:
-Using Tableau, I built an interactive dashboard that highlights:
+In Tableau, I designed a clean and interactive dashboard that allows users to:

-Top cities and countries by restaurant count
+Explore top cities and countries by restaurant count

-Popular cuisines and average cost comparisons
+Analyze cuisine popularity and average cost comparisons

-Customer ratings and vote distributions
+Visualize customer ratings and votes

-Online delivery and table booking availability
+Understand the availability of online delivery and table booking

- Tableau Features Used:
+Key Features Used:

-Interactive filters and parameters for dynamic exploration
+Interactive filters, slicers, and parameters

+Geo maps for location-based insights

-Calculated fields to derive key metrics like cost categories and delivery options
+Calculated fields for customized metrics

-Geo maps to show restaurant presence by location
+Pie charts, bar graphs, scatter plots, and KPI cards

+🟨 Power BI:
+Using Power BI, I built a similar dashboard with added focus on data modeling and DAX for in-depth insights.
+The dashboard includes:

+Dynamic visuals for comparing restaurant data by country and city

+Custom DAX measures for analyzing rating trends, average costs, and service types

+Clean page navigation and slicers for a user-friendly experience

+Key Features Used:

+Power Query for data transformation

+DAX for calculated columns and measures

-KPI cards, bar charts, pie charts, and scatter plots for visual storytelling
+Map visuals, column charts, donut charts, and cards

-This dashboard allows users to uncover patterns and insights useful for business decision-making in the food and restaurant industry.
+Bookmark navigation for smooth storytelling

+This project showcases the strengths of both tools—Tableau for visual storytelling and Power BI for robust modeling and business analytics.
+It highlights how both platforms can be used effectively to analyze real-world datasets and support data-driven decision-making.